 It was the summer of 1953 when I noticed the little white circle on the side of my right foot.
-It was the size of a dime and….the deeper my tan…the more obvious the white spot.
+It was the size of a dime and--the deeper my tan--the more obvious the white spot.
 My doctor told me it was like a birthmark and, because it lacked skin pigment, it naturally stood-out like a spotlight as my skin got darker.
 When my tan faded, the little white spot became less noticeable.
-But, my acne improved with all the sun exposure so my foot’s little white circle was a small price to pay for a smoother-prettier face.
+But, my acne improved with all the sun exposure so my foot’s white circle was a small price to pay for a smoother, acne-free face.

 Over the years, the Sun chose not to treat me as kindly as it had in my youth.
-I lost pigmentation on both elbows…then the backs of my hands became “spotty” with loss of pigment.
+I lost pigmentation on both elbows--then the backs of my hands became “spotty” with loss of pigment.
 After facing the unrelenting Sun in China, while traveling the Great Wall, I noticed how my neck looked splotchy rather than all-one-color.
-Everything about a woman’s body changes during Menopause---I’d been warned---but the most noticeable hit was taken by my skin.
+Everything about a woman’s body changes during Menopause---I’d been warned---but the most noticeable changes showed on my skin.

 Some people have tried having their unpigmented skin “tattooed” to match their regular skin color.
 Unfortunately, skin color is constantly changing and---too often---the tattooed areas become more glaringly out-of-place, overtime.